udaysingh236/odata-sql/README.md

 -   Create high speed, Odata 4.01 compliant data sharing APIs.
 -   Can be used over most of the famous Databases like My SQL, My SQL server, Oracle and Postgres.

+## Special Unique features

+-   Support for Odata V4.01 new features like 'in' operator.
+-   Better and logical support for 'not' expression
+-   By default, strict usage of bind variables or sql pramaters to avoid sql and odata injection.
+-   Database specific SQL query functions gets generated.
+-   Support for almost all the Filter operator.
+-   Support for almost all the Query Functions.
+-   Support for $orderby, $skip, $top, $count, $select.
+-   Better erroring

 ### Example

 More examples can be [found here](https://github.com/udaysingh236/odata-sql-connect/blob/main/examples/filter.ts)